 Don’t forget, however, that the app will only list services provided by that bus operator.
 If you want to check out the full list of options available to you, make sure to use an independent trip planner.

 For those people who like a good old timetable, bus operator apps provide you with access at your fingertips.
 Search for bus services and view bus timetables on your phone, wherever you are.

 Like many other things, paying for bus journeys is going contactless.
 There is still the option to pay for single and return journeys on the bus (often in cash or by card), but if you are buying a period ticket (day, weekly, monthly or annual) the best option is to buy the ticket via your app.
 Payment is easy, and once purchased your ticket is stored on your app ready to scan on the bus.

 No more need to search for change or carry paper tickets around.
 Everything you need is in one place on your phone!

 The major bus services operating around Springfields are provided by Delaine Buses.
-Follow the link below to download the UK Bus Checker App, or check out the apps of some other UK operators.
+Follow the link below to download the myTrip app, so you can easily store and buy tickets for upcoming journeys.
+Make sure to also download the UK Bus Checker app to obtain live updates and timetables for services across the country!